-VAD in Practice: A Multi-Location Training Franchise
+VAD in Practice: A Leadership-Development Training & Certification Organization

 The setup